Charlie's Angels season 3

 This is a list of episodes for the third season of the 1970s TV series Charlie's Angels.
-Originally broadcast from September 13, 1978 to May 16, 1979 for a total of 24 episodes, this is the only season of the show not to feature a casting change.
-Original star Farrah Fawcett-Majors returned as Jill Munroe, appearing as a guest-star in three episodes.
+It was originally broadcast from September 13, 1978 to May 16, 1979 for a total of 22 episodes, including two double-length episodes.
+This was the only season of the show not to feature a casting change.
+In addition, original star Farrah Fawcett-Majors returned as Jill Munroe, appearing as a guest-star in three episodes.

-The third season of Charlie's Angels would see a decline in viewing figures, dropping to #12 in the Nielsen ratings (from a high of #4 for the 1977–78 season).
-However, a fourth season was commissioned, with Shelley Hack replacing Kate Jackson (who departed the show at the end of this season) as Boston-detective Tiffany Welles.
+Although it remained popular, the third season of Charlie's Angels saw a decline in viewing figures, dropping to #12 in the Nielsen ratings (from a high of #4 for the 1977–78 season).
+A fourth season was commissioned, with Shelley Hack replacing Kate Jackson (who departed the show at the end of this season) as Boston-detective Tiffany Welles.